-The primary variables that predict extraordinary geniuses.
+The primary variables that predict rare geniuses.

 Categories |